NMBU-Data-Science/RENT/README.md

 <img src="/images/RENT_logo.png" width="200"/>

 RENT (Repeated Elastic Net Technique) is a feature selection method for binary classification and regression problems.
 At its core
-RENT trains an ensemble of generalized linear models using regularized elastic net to select features.
+RENT trains an ensemble of :math:`K\in\mathbb{N}` generalized linear models using regularized elastic net to select features.
 Each model $k=1:K$ in the ensemble is trained using a randomly, iid sampled subset of rows of the full training data.
 A single data point can appear at most once in each subset, but may appear in multiple subsets.
 From these $K$ unique models one can acquire weight distributions for each feature that contain rich information on the stability of feature selection and from which several adjustable classification criteria may be defined.